smehner1/mini-ipd/README.md

 ## 2. Requirements

 To run Mini-IPD with the provided ISP scenario, we assume that you have a server available with about 100 GB of available memory and enough CPU cores.
+We further note, that you will likely need several hours for both setting up and starting up Mini-IPD.
+Starting a Mini-IPD instance is in the order of 30-45 minutes on most systems.

 - `docker` (+ rights to execute it) (See e.g., [this page](https://docs.docker.com/engine/install/ubuntu/) on how to install Docker on Ubuntu)
 - `miniconda` (will be installed when running executing the Mini-IPD setup if not already installed)
 - `screen` - if not available, install with `sudo apt-get install screen` on Ubuntu systems
 - Mini Internet requirements: since we use the Mini Internet, make sure that you have satisfied all the requirements that the original mini internet project has set.
 To do so, [follow the steps on this page](https://github.com/nsg-ethz/mini_internet_project/wiki/prerequisite).
 This includes to install `openvswitch-switch`.

+Note: in some setups, the miniconda script might create errors in cases where miniconda was already installed.
+This can be fixed by removing miniconda and starting the miniconda setup script again.

 ## 3. Installation & First Startup